-Payment adjustment for changes in the steel price index shall be in accordance with SSP 199F67 when warrant is met and included in the contract.
+PaymentFurther to CAGC 5.12, Material Price Adjustment, payment adjustment for changes in the steel price index shall be in accordance with SSP 199F67 when warrant is met and included in the contract.

-- 1. When the Contractor issues a notification to opt-out as specified, verify that the notification is submitted within 5 Business Days of receiving a completed Permission to Start Work (MTO Form PH-CC-700). - 2.
-Review and reconcile the quantity in tonnes for each steel item specified in Table 1 submitted with the progress payment certificate from the Contractor. - 3.
-Check that mill test certificates for each structural steel item identified in Table 1 are provided as specified in CAIS 905, 906. - 4.
-Check the delivery date to the Working Area for each reinforcing steel bars and piles item specified in Table 1. - 1.
-Check that the steel payment adjustment item on the progress payment certificate is as specified in 199F67. - 2.
-Process the payment adjustment for changes in the steel price index on the monthly progress payment for the months in which the steel payment adjustment applies. - 5.
-Keep a running total of the quantity of each steel item submitted for payment adjustment by the Contractor.
+- a) When the Contractor issues a notification to opt-out as specified, verify that the notification is submitted within 5 Business Days of receiving a completed Permission to Start Work (MTO Form PH-CC-700). - b) Review and reconcile the quantity in tonnes for each steel item specified in Table 1 submitted with the progress payment certificate from the Contractor. - c) Check that mill test certificates for each structural steel item identified in Table 1 are provided as specified in CAIS 905, and CAIS 906. - d) Check the delivery date to the Working Area for each reinforcing steel bars and piles item specified in Table 1. - i.
+Check that the steel payment adjustment item on the progress payment certificate is as specified in SSP 199F67. - ii.
+Process the payment adjustment for changes in the steel price index on the monthly progress payment for the months in which the steel payment adjustment applies. - e) Keep a running total of the quantity of each steel item submitted for payment adjustment by the Contractor.
 Once the quantity specified in Table 1 has been reached, that steel item is no longer eligible for a payment adjustment.

-1. SSP 199F67 Payment Adjustment for Changes in the Steel Price Index
+1. SSP 199F67, Payment Adjustment for Changes in the Steel Price Index